awpeyton/shakespeare-analysis/README.md

-# hakespeare-analysis
+## Shakespeare-analysis
-Final project for a data mining course &amp; foray into digital humanities using text mining to analyze Shakespeare's plays.
+*Final project for a data mining course &amp; foray into digital humanities using text mining to analyze Shakespeare's plays.*

 This project was completed in Spring 2021 at Syracuse University's iSchool, in IST 707 Data Analytics taught by Yang Yang.